thma/lambda-ski/kiselyov.md

 - the compilers `compileBracket`, `compileEta` and `compileBulk` from the previous section
 - the function factorial, fibonacci, ackermann and tak from the previous section
-- the execution backenda Graph Reduction Engine and the native Haskell functions implementaion from my previous post.
+- the execution backenda Graph Reduction Engine and the HHI-reducer implementaion from my previous post.
 I have not implemented the Bulk combinators in the graph reduction engine.
-So I am only testing this backend only with the `compileBracket` and `compileEta` compilers.
+So I am only testing this backend with the `compileBracket` and `compileEta` compilers.
+- the HHI-Reducer with both `resolveBulkLinear` and `resolveBulkLog`

 So lets start with an overview of the results for the Graph Reduction Backend.

-##
+### Graph Reduction Engine

+|

 ![Alt text](image.png)